falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 The mandatory `Init()` method serves as an initialization entrypoint for plugins.
 This is where the user-defined configuration string is passed in by the framework.
 The internal state of the plugin should be initialized at this level.
 An error can be returned to abort the plugin initialization.

-Defining the `Destroy()` method is optional, but can be useful if some resource needs to be released before the plugin gets destroyed.
-The `InitSchema()` methos is optional too, but it allows the framework to automatically parse the init config, thus avoiding the need of doing it manually inside `Init()`.
+Defining the `Destroy()` method is optional but can be useful if some resource needs to be released before the plugin gets destroyed.
+The `InitSchema()` method is optional too, but it allows the framework to parse the init config automatically, thus avoiding the need of doing it manually inside `Init()`.

 ```go
 // Set the config default values.